Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 1. In the **Shipping** project, create a new class named `OrderPlacedHandler`.
 1. Mark the handler class as public, and implement the `IHandleMessages<OrderPlaced>` interface.
-1. Add a logger instance, which will allow you to take advantage of the logging system used by NServiceBus.
+1. Add a logger instance, which will allow us to take advantage of the logging system used by NServiceBus.
 This has an important advantage over `Console.WriteLine()`: the entries written with the logger will appear in the log file in addition to the console.
-Use this code to add the logger instance to your handler class:
+Use this code to add the logger instance to the handler class:
     ```cs
     static ILog logger = LogManager.GetLogger<OrderPlacedHandler>();
     ```